ssonkiya/ssonkiya.github.io/_posts/2017-12-18-Networking-in-Data-Scence.md

 - It can be worthwhile I think not just using it to have a presence and way of contact but to add value.
 Takes more time, but I think that time can also be learning time in this field.
 - It’s also a great way to break the ice and say a virtual “hello” before bumping into someone at an in-person conference or meet-up.

+[1] Never talk to someone just to get an introduction to someone else.